cysouw/diathesis/text/c10_participle.md

 - ^* Er bekommt das Auto schon lange repariert.
 :::

 The tense-oriented participle constructions are listed in [@next].
 All others are perfect-oriented.
-Note that the actual time reference of tense-oriented participle constructions depends on the marking of the light verb.
+Note that the actual time reference of tense-oriented participle constructions (i.e. past vs. present) depends on the inflection of the light verb.

 ::: ex
 Major ~~tense-oriented~~ participle constructions: